orsonteodoro/oiledmachine-overlay/README.md

 TPGO_PROFILES_REUSE - 1 to allow for PGO profile reuse for 1 step re-emerges or future patch release, 0 to disallow PGO profile reuse and force 3 step PGO.
+It should be use temporarily.
+If build-time is unreliable for PGO, setting it to 0 may help.

+EPGO_FORCE_PGI - 1 to reset to PGI temporarily.
+Remember to remove the flag or set it to 0 after being PGIed.
+If build-time is unreliable for PGO, try setting it to 1.

 ## Packages